cdklabs/cdk-multi-az-observability/API.md

 ### BasicServiceMultiAZObservabilityProps <a name="BasicServiceMultiAZObservabilityProps" id="@cdklabs/multi-az-observability.BasicServiceMultiAZObservabilityProps"></a>

-Properties for creating a basic service.
+Properties for creating basic multi-AZ observability.

 #### Initializer <a name="Initializer" id="@cdklabs/multi-az-observability.BasicServiceMultiAZObservabilityProps.Initializer"></a>